 - 1. Log in as the tmpuser user.
 Use the default password of tmppwd unless you have changed it. - 2.
-Enter the show version command. - The Version: line shows the version number of the system that is running.
-Make sure the Version: line shows the version you expect. - The System type: line shows the type of hardware on which the system is running and whether it is in a virtual environment.
-Make sure the System type: line shows the information you expect. - The Boot via: line shows the type of system that is running.
+Enter the show version command. - The version: line shows the version number of the system that is running.
+Make sure that the displayed result is the correct version. - The System type: line shows the type of hardware on which the system is running and whether it is in a virtual environment.
+Make sure that the displayed result is the correct version. - The Boot via: line shows the type of system that is running.